AceAIlov/Mollyslab/README.md

 ## Concept

-Azumi is not just an interface — it’s an emotional surface.
+Azumi is not just an interface.
-A living desktop that listens, feels, and responds with subtle tonal shifts driven by the Kimi K2 neural engine, combining:
+It is a living agent that listens, feels, and changes with every interaction.
+Powered by the Kimi K2 engine, it learns from emotion and responds with quiet understanding.

 - Affective computation — emotion inferred from input context
 - Abstract Japanese aesthetics — wabi-sabi, ma, and kintsugi as design principles